githubschool/flex/_slides/10-alexisrchapman.md

 title: "Welcome to our slide deck!"
 ---

-Welcome, from a cat in a Kimono!
+Welcome, from a cat in a Kimono!, May be Hungry cat

 ![kimonotocat](https://octodex.github.com/images/kimonotocat.png)
 {: .center}